InshalFatima/cricket-app/README.md

 # Sources:

-HTML : to represent the information
+HTML -to represent the information

 CSS - to style and for better UI